MP 40x22x10 / N38 - neodymium magnet

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Wide application in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices and very modern machines.
+- Wide application in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: